katiz1/katiz1.github.io/_pages/about.md

 Previously, I worked as a translator/interpreter and contributed to projects for the United Nations, including two initiatives involving GIS and cartographic data.
 In my bachelor's thesis, I explored inclusive education, focusing on teaching children with cerebral palsy through fairy tales.
 I later published an article on this subject, supported by observations from an internship at an inclusive school.

-These experiences have deeply informed my current interest in computational approaches to language, particularly in the areas of syntactic structure and word order analysis, rule-based and statistical NLP using Python and R, and developing language learning tools using linguistic insights.
+These experiences have significantly shaped my current focus on computational language analysis, particularly in syntactic structure and word order, as well as rule-based and statistical NLP using Python and R. I’m also exploring how linguistic insights can be applied to the development of language learning tools.